cfpb/design-system/docs/pages/help-us-make-improvements.md

 then enhanced with `min-width` media queries.
 By doing this we create a base experience that all devices can use and one that does not require media query support.

-## Anatomy of a component

-### src/
-The working folder containing component source files.

-### screenshot.png
-Screenshot of the component in a browser.

-### usage.md
-Markdown file containing code snippets of how to use the component. cf-buttons is a good example.

-### package.json
-Used to record the component’s dependencies, keywords and description, among other things.
-The less property should point to the component’s Less file, styles to the component’s compiled CSS file, and main to the component’s JavaScript file, if applicable.
-Whenever you update a component, increment the component’s package.json file appropriately.